dbwebb-se/mvc/example/symfony/README.md

 cp ../.htaccess public
 ```

-The file `.htaccess` will now be in the root of your public web directory and it will setup the paths so the application will work on the student server.
+The file `.htaccess` will now be in the root of your public web directory and it will set up the paths so the application will work on the student server.
 This [file can be used to configure the Apache web server](https://httpd.apache.org/docs/2.4/howto/htaccess.html).

-Edit the file `.htaccess` and change 'mosstud' to your own acronym.
+Edit the file `.htaccess` and change 'mosstud' to your acronym.
 Do also review that the path seems to be correct.
+Your images, stylesheets and the routing will not work if the acronym or path is incorrect.

 Publish the application to the student server.